 Here are some proactive dormant orchid care tips to encourage regrowth.

 Dormant orchids still need nutrients, even in their resting phase.
 Fertilizing your resting orchid is crucial for reblooming.
 Unlike other houseplants, orchids don’t receive nutrients from their soil.
 Instead, they soak up the nutrients from fertilizer and their potting medium.
-Fertilizer is kind of like a vitamin for plant and powers regrowth.
+Fertilizer is kind of like a vitamin for plants and powers regrowth.
 For optimum reblooming, fertilize your orchid every two weeks or once a month with a balanced fertilizer (20-20-20 or 10-10-10) mixed at half-strength.
-Do not water your orchid on the weeks you fertilize.
+Do not water your orchid during the weeks you fertilize or you will overwater your plant.

 During dormancy, make sure to provide your orchid plant with plenty of indirect sunlight.
 Although your plant craves warmth and light from the sun, too much direct sunlight can kill your orchid plant at any stage of its life cycle.
 Add sheer curtains to your windows to give your plant the perfect amount of sunshine!